 Will I be able to review documents ahead of time?

 Openness and transparency are also important, so you’ll need to find out if you can review all important documents before you sign them.
 Communication is the key to a successful realtionship with the Omaha and Council Bluffs real estate agent.
-If the Omaha and Council Bluffs realtor isn’t willing to allow this, then maybe you shouldn’t sign that listing agreement in Council Bluffs or Omaha.
+If the Omaha and Council Bluffs realtor isn’t willing to allow this, then maybe you shouldn’t sign that listing agreement in Omaha or Omaha.

 “A good real estate agent will make forms available to you for preview before you’re required to sign them. . .
 Make sure during the interview stage that the Council Bluffs and Omaha realtor is amenable to this.”
 And be sure to ask for a copy of the listing agreement and the seller disclosure.